Which Course is Right for You?

 Basic Rider Course (BRC):

-The Basic Rider Course is a 17-hour course (7 hours classroom and 10 hours range) designed for those who have little or no riding experience, or haven't ridden in a long time.
+The Basic Rider Course is an 18-hour course (3 hour eCourse, 5 hours classroom, and 10 hours range) designed for those who have little or no riding experience, or haven't ridden in a long time.
 It includes distance learning, classroom and riding instruction on the basic riding skills and strategies necessary for an individual to begin and / or to practice street riding.
 Motorcycles are provided; and you must wear appropriate range gear / attire.

 To successfully complete the course, riders must pass both a knowledge and skill evaluation administered at the end of the course.
 Riders who pass will receive a Maryland Motorcycle Safety Program Completion Card.
 Those with a Maryland license will need to have the Maryland MVA issue a new license.

 Alternate Basic Rider Course (ABRC)